Bang1338/Cookie-Run-Name-Generator/config-new.md

 How to make config (new)
 </h1>

-* 1 - Open the program
+* 1 - Open the program, choose ConfigMaker
 * 2 - Fill all of them
 * 3 - Load "Expected Output" (**IMPORTANT**)
 * 4 - Save it, put ```config.ini``` file along with exe file